 The Institute continued to be located at both 25 Exeter and 196 Commonwealth until 1986, when it consolidated its activities at 196 Commonwealth

 On April 9, 1986, 25 Exeter was purchased from the Hippocrates Health Institute by Robert Banker and Alan E. Lewis, trustees of the Commex Realty Trust.

-In May of 1987, Michael Correra purchased 25 Exeter from the Commex Realty Trust.
+On May 5, 1987, 25 Exeter was purchased from the Commex Realty Trust by Michael Correra.
 In June of 1989, he filed for (and subsequently received) permission to legalize the occupancy as offices and two apartments located on the fourth floor.
 On March 5, 1990, he transferred the property to Bullfinch Management, Inc.

 On November 12, 1991, 25 Exeter was purchased from Bullfinch Management by Gerald Zaltman, a professor of marketing and motivational research expert, and his wife, Ann M. (Gove) Zaltman.
 In December of 1991, they applied for (and subsequently received) permission to convert the property into three apartments.
-And in June of 1997, they converted the three apartments into condominiums.

-196 Commonwealth was designed by Peabody and Stearns and built in 1881 by A. Anderson and D. Connery & Co., builders, as the home of Mrs. Elizabeth Elliot (Torrey) Spooner, the widow of Daniel Nicolson Spooner.
-Their unmarried daughters, Ellen and Mary, lived with her.
-They previously had lived temporarily at 186 Beacon and, before that, at 23 Commonwealth.
+196 Commonwealth was designed by Peabody and Stearns and built in 1881 by Andrew Anderson, carpenter, and David Connery & Co., masons and builders, as the home of Elizabeth Elliot (Torrey) Spooner, the widow of Daniel Nicolson Spooner.
+Their unmarried daughters, Ellen O. Spooner and Mary Torrey Spooner, lived with her.
+They previously had lived at 186 Beacon and, before that, at 23 Commonwealth.
 Elizabeth Spooner is shown as the owner of 196 Commonwealth on the original building permit application for 196 Commonwealth, dated July 16, 1881

 Daniel Spooner had been a partner in the China shipping firm of Russell & Co.
 He and Elizabeth had resided in Canton from about 1852 until about 1857, when they returned from China to Boston and he became a merchant.
 By 1865, he was treasurer of the Great Falls Manufacturing Company, a textile mill in Somersworth, New Hampshire.
 He died in August of 1869.